TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 # Match retrying & cancelling

+As per mods' request, matches that break over 2 minutes after starting will be automatically cancelled, instead of retried via emulator restart.

 1. Best way to deal with softlock from 0pp + more than one of the same move?
-1. Should matches that break after starting be automatically retried?
 1. Should `!cancelmatch bluewins` be a thing?